Expiration of EU Blue Card / Residence Permit: What Should I Do?

 Allowing a residence permit to expire can leave a person open to severe consequences.
 For example, overstaying a visa can result in deportation orders and not being allowed to return to Germany for a length of time.
 This is especially important for those people applying from outside of Germany.
 Furthermore, applying after the residence permit has expired can be costly and time-consuming.

 This is a stressful time for many people, and the problems some individuals and companies face are genuinely unprecedented.
-But unfortunately, we are fully aware that submitting applications for residence permit extensions for some of our clients is the last thing they need to face.
+Unfortunately, we are fully aware that submitting applications for residence permit extensions for some of our clients is the last thing they need to face.

 At Schlun & Elseven Rechtsanwälte, our immigration lawyers are highly experienced when working with the German immigration authorities.
 We will look after the application requirements to ensure that you can be provided with a provisional residence permit until we can act further to ensure that your residence permit can be extended further.
 The main thing to remember is that the application needs to be made before the current Blue Card/residence permit expiration.